-- 1. Failure to ring up a sale of WIC purchases. - 2.
-Failure to write the price on a food instrument before the participant signs in plain sight of the participant during the WIC transaction.

-- 3. Refusing to accept a valid WIC food instrument from a participant. - 4.
-Allowing the substitution of one WIC approved food item listed on the food instrument for another WIC approved food item not listed on the food instrument. - 5.
+- 1. Failure to transact the sale of WIC or eWIC purchases. - 2.
+Failure to write the price on a WIC voucher before the participant signs in plain sight of the participant during the WIC transaction. - 3.
+Refusing to accept and transact valid WIC benefits from a participant. - 4.
+Allowing the substitution of one WIC approved food item for another WIC approved food item not listed on the food instrument or cash-value benefit. - 5.
 Failure to repay charges within thirty (30) days. - 6.
-Contacting WIC participants for any reason regarding a WIC transaction. - 7.
-Requiring participant to pay cash to redeem WIC food instruments, except for personal payments for amounts over the maximum amount of a Cash Value/Fruit and Vegetable Food Instrument. - 8.
-Allowing the purchase of any formula other than the one specified on the front of the food instrument. - 9.
+Breach of confidentiality (i.e. contacting a WIC participant for any reason regarding a WIC transaction, requiring signature on a separate document, disclosing a WIC participant in a public setting). - Requiring participant to pay cash to redeem WIC food instruments, except that a participant may utilize personal payments for amounts over the maximum amount of a cash-value voucher or benefit - 8.
+Allowing the purchase of any formula other than the one specified on the food instrument. - 9.
 Failing to provide a WIC participant with the same courtesies as other customers. - 10.
-For any WIC infant formula required to be stocked, failing to list, mark, or label the price on or near the location where the formula would be stocked (regardless of whether the formula is actually in stock). - 11.
-Allowing WIC food items to exceed the quantity specified on the food instrument (except for manufacturers' or in-store promotional or free items that are offered to all customers). - 12.
-Failure to allow the purchase of any WIC food item. - 13.
+For any WIC infant formula required to be stocked, failing to list, mark, or label the price on or near the location where the formula would be stocked (regardless of whether the formula is actually in stock).

+- 11. Allowing WIC food items, fruits, or vegetables to exceed the quantity specified on the food instrument or cash-value voucher (except for manufacturers' or in-store promotional or free items that are offered to all customers). - 12.
+Failure to allow the purchase of any WIC food items, fruits, or vegetables. - 13.
 Issuing a "rain check"/IOU for WIC approved foods. - 14.
-Charging sales tax on a WIC food item other than on the amount that exceeds the value of the Cash Value Fruit and Vegetable Voucher. - 15.
+Charging sales taxes on a WIC transaction, except that a vendor may collect sales taxes on amounts that exceed the value of a cash-value voucher or benefit. - 15.
 Failure to provide WIC participants with a receipt. - 16.
-Failure to check a WIC customer's WIC ID card/folder. - 17.
-Tampering with the manufacturer dates on any food item.
+Failure to check a WIC customer's WIC ID card/folder when transacting with vouchers. - 17.
+Tampering with the manufacturer dates on any food item. - 18.
+Giving change back on an eWIC transaction or accepting the return of foods purchased with eWIC cards for cash, credit or non-food items.